What Causes Algae in a Swimming Pool?

 Today I want to take a look at what causes algae in a swimming pool.
 Algae is a common problem in pools and hot tubs but it is easy to get rid of.
 It is also easy to prevent …. when you understand the causes.

 While a dip in the pool can be the most incredible thing on a hot summer day, maintaining the pool is also one of the most important aspects of pool sanitation.
-You do not want to contract infections or fall sick from using a dirty pool.
+You don’t want to get infections or fall sick from using a dirty pool.

 Algae are one of the most common pool contaminants.
 Not only can it cause skin infections, it also multiplies very fast and can mess up the pool filter system irreparably.

 But if you want to avoid algae growth in your pool, you should know why it happens in the first place.
-The following are some of the common reasons:
+The following are some of the common reasons algae grow in swimming pools:

 what causes algae in a pool